Shalu1990/nlm-documents/distro/readme.txt

-DTD validation is performed on the document (the DTD must be declared in the document itself in the normal way), and Schematron validation is performed on the document.
+DTD validation is performed on the document (the DTD must be declared in the document itself in the normal way), and Schematron validation is performed on the document if it is valid.
 The results of these processes are combined into a consolidated validation report.

 To invoke the pipeline, first ensure the calabash.jar and the Saxon JAR are on the CLASSPATH (as well as the current folder).
 Then